GCDigitalFellows/installdri.github.io/sections/sklearn.md

 # Scikit-Learn

 [Scikit-Learn](http://scikit-learn.org/stable/index.html) is a library for doing machine learning in Python.
-It is installed via the [conda](conda.md) package managment system.
+It is installed via the [conda](conda.md) package managment system and may already be installed in your environment.

 ## Install Scikit-Learn